Here’s How Tesla CEO Elon Musk Is Watching the Solar Eclipse

 The Powerwall is intended for storing solar energy, which in turn can be used to charge the home or a Tesla car.
 With a solar eclipse, however, solar power is expected to temporarily go online en masse as the moon blots out the sun.

-You can watch a livestream of the solar eclipse as it continues on its path across the United States.
+Tune in to the livestream of the solar eclipse as it continues its path across the United States.